modem-man-gmx/docker-samba-debian-playground/README.md

 # Samba Folder Sharing

-This image allows you to easily share a folder to the public using the SMB protocol, similar to what `python3 -m http.server` offers for HTTP.
+This image allows you to easily share folders to the public using the SMB 2.x to newer protocol.

 ## Usage